odoo/documentation/ecommerce/shopper_experience/paypal.rst

 ===========================

 Paypal is the easiest online payment method to configure.
-It is also the only one without any subscription free.
+It is also the only one without any subscription fee.
 We definitely advise it to any starter.